ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 the web service in action.
 Following your presentation, you and the potential investors discuss your backend solution in particular and backend topics in general.

-## Meta

-In the spirit of today's innovation hype.

-Don't use third-party date manipulation library.
-Code it yourself.

 ## Requirements